viant/tapper/README.md

 The goal of this project is to provide hyper performant, zero memory allocation transaction logger, that can work with local and cloud file storage.
-Tapper logger allow log rotation, where each rotation can be optionally post rotation logic can be delegated to external web service or a shell script.
+Tapper logger allow log rotation, where on each rotation additional logic can be delegated to the external web service or a shell script.

 ### Usage